two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 This is useful for merging results into the input object instead of replacing it.
 The supported path syntax is described in the [Path Syntax](#path-syntax) section.

+The [JSON Path Injections](#json-path-injections) section provides more information as to how JSON paths behave in this context.

 For example, for an input object:

 ```json